aragon/hack/docs/getting-started.md

 ### Node.js

-First off, you'll need Node.js.
-Make sure you have a recent version, at least Node.js `v8.0.0`.
+First off, we need to sure we have a recent version of Node.js, at least `v8.0.0`.

 To see which version of Node you have installed, from the command line run: